Redtigercod4/Redtigercod4/README.md

 I am an aspiring Software Developer specialising in JavaScript

-- 🔭 I’m currently working on internal RAF application
+- 🔭 I’m currently working on an Internal RAF application
 - 🌱 I’m currently learning Typescript
 - ⚡ Currently serving in the Royal Air Force